nimaam/Asterisk_CID_Translator/README.md

 # or 12 number start with 98 then area code then 8 digit
 # or 0098 at the begining
 # then it will be translated.

+#Issable modification
+cp functions.inc.php /var/www/html/admin/modules/cidlookup/functions.inc.php

+# Issable add the CID Lookup
+For the Issable PBX you should do the CallerID Lookup and select the HTTP model then
+Server: localhost
+Port: 5000
+Username: ----
+Password: ----
+Path: /lookup/
+Query: did=[NUMBER]

+After this in each Inbound Router you can select the CallerID Source to the CID Lookup you created.